-The Whangamarie Stream has been identified as having a very likely improving nitrate trend for the period 2010-2019 (Ingley, 2021), which is consistent with the Pukekohe Volcanic aquifer trend results identified in this report, however, the current state of nitrate in these two water bodies is still very high.
+The Whangamarie Stream has been identified as having a very likely improving nitrate trend for the period 2010-2019 (Ingley, 2021), which is consistent with the trend results for three of four sites in the Pukekohe Volcanic aquifer identified in this report, however, the current state of nitrate in these water bodies is still very high.
 The groundwater baseflow index (BFI - the ratio of baseflow to total streamflow volume) is high for the Whangamaire (Table 5-1) and residence times of the Pukekohe Volcanic aquifer are approximately 50 years.
 This suggests that decades old water will still be discharging into the stream for years to come (Tesoriero et al., 2013).
 Increased understanding of the nitrogen loads being applied in the recharge zones for these aquifers will enable a more robust assessment of land use activities on aquifer nitrate levels in the future and the subsequent delivery of nitrate to streams.